WebDev Workshop logo

 setTimeout(resetButton, 3000);

-function after 3 seconds.
+Creates a timeout that runs the resetButton function after 3 seconds.

 document.addEventListener('keydown', function(e) {